-ZKB is obliged to archive the issued identification documents for the legally prescribed period and to present them to authorised persons or bodies on demand.
+ZKB is obliged to archive the issued identification documents, the protocol for the issuance of the digital certificate and the signature of the documents for the legally prescribed period of 11 years and to present them to authorised persons or bodies on demand.
 The certification service provider is also obliged to store issued qualified certificates in an appropriate manner for the legally required period.